next-exp/sw-docs/docs/source/satkill_explanation.rst

        [False, False, False, False, False]])

-This mask is then returned, and applied such that all true elements in the original array are zero
+This mask is then returned, and applied such that all true elements in the original array are zero.

 >>> print(im_deconv)